GabrielCalheiros/Generic_RPG_System/Rules/docs/8_combat.md

 **Unfolding the Duel** - With the dice cast and skills employed, the narrative springs to life.
 Attack and defense, choice and consequence—all are woven into the ebb and flow of the duel.
 The outcome of each interaction hinges on the harmony between skill rolls and dice results.
 The combatants, locked in a dance of fate and strategy, push the narrative forward with every exchange, every calculated move.

-**Pivotal Decisions** - Amidst the exchanges of blows and parries, moments of significance emerge like beacons in the night.
-Critical hits and fumbles introduce unexpected turns, shifting the tide of battle with unforeseen outcomes.
-A choice to counterattack, a masterful spellcast, or even a momentary vulnerability—the narrative twists and turns with the dice, leaving you on the edge of your seat as the story unfolds.

 **Culmination and Aftermath** - As the rhythm of combat reaches its crescendo, the climax draws near.
 The culmination of decisions and dice rolls casts the die for victory or retreat, triumph or setback.
 Wounds and triumphs, etched in the fabric of the narrative, linger as tokens of the struggle.
 Whether emerging victorious or stepping back to reassess, the aftermath of combat is marked by scars, lessons, and the ever-present narrative web.

 **Continuing the Journey** - The tale never truly ends, even as the combat concludes.
 Decisions ripple outward, intertwining with character growth, relationships, and the overarching narrative.
 Each engagement becomes a brushstroke in the canvas of your character's journey, a testament to the choices you make and the dice you roll.
 So, let us journey deeper into the mechanisms that shape Eidos' combat, exploring skills, strategy, and the fluid interplay of dice and destiny.

-In the pages that follow, we unravel the intricacies of Eidos' combat mechanics, guiding you through the art of engaging foes, mastering skills, and embracing the stories that emerge from the crucible of conflict.

 ## Narrative-Based Combat